gpantel/gpantel.github.io/_posts/2017-08-30-misciblitypoint.markdown

 What would be very convenient for people performing *simulations* of phase-separating systems, though, is to find a way to relate their results to experimental observations.

-In the case of lipid bilayers, experimentalists have defined the "miscibility point", at which they assign miscibiliy temperatures, to correspond to the point where 50% of liquid ordered (L<sub>o</sub>) domain-forming lipids are miscible with liquid disordered (L<sub>d</sub>) domain-forming lipids.
+In the case of lipid bilayers, experimentalists have defined the "miscibility point," at which they assign miscibiliy temperatures, to correspond to the point where 50% of liquid ordered (L<sub>o</sub>) domain-forming lipids are miscible with liquid disordered (L<sub>d</sub>) domain-forming lipids.
 For example, in the works of Bakht and London, they prepare small unilamellar vesicles (SUVs) of phase-separating lipid mixtures and measure the flourescence of probes (of fluorescence *F*) which are quenced in the presence of L<sub>d</sub> phase (of fluorescence *F<sub>0</sub>*), and report the ratio *F/F<sub>0</sub>*.[1,2] As a function of temperature, the ratio *F/F<sub>0</sub>*  follows a sigmoid function as dependent on temperature, and the inflection point of this function is believed to correspond to 50% miscibility of L<sub>o</sub> and L<sub>d</sub> domains, where they assign the miscibility teperature.

 ![Fluorescence Miscibility]({{ site.url }}/assets/Membrane/FF0_T.jpg)
 **Figure:** Illustration of *F/F<sub>0</sub>* fluorescence measurement used to determing miscibility point, which is assigned as the point of inflection in *F/F<sub>0</sub>(T)*.

 Veatch and Keller also assign the "miscibility point" to corespond to the point when 50% of L<sub>o</sub> domain-forming lipids are miscible with L<sub>d</sub> domain-forming lipids in giant unilamellar vesicle (GUV) fluorescence experiments.[3,4] We can find the point where 50% of L<sub>o</sub> domain-forming lipids are miscible with L<sub>d</sub> domain-forming lipids simulation by evaluating the mixing entropy of a binary mixture on a hexagonal lattice monolayer, which happens to be very similar to a lipid bilayer for a few reasons.

-# % Miscibilities of binary mixture on a hexagonal lattice
+# % Miscibilities of binary mixtures on 2D hexagonal lattices
 Each monolayer of a lipid bilayer can easily be thought of as a quasi-2D structure, and just like any 2D surface, lipids within monolayers are, on average, coordinated with six surrounding lipids.[5]
 Additionally, phase-separated bilayers (paticularly macroscopic separations, visible via microscopy) show strongly regstered domains -- that is, L<sub>o</sub> domains lie on top of L<sub>o</sub> domains, and L<sub>d</sub> domains lie on top of L<sub>d</sub> domains.[6]
 Because of this, thinking about phase-separated lipid bilayers as finite-sized periodic 2D hexagonal lattices seems quite reasonable, as this should be similar to the conditions of a lipid bilayer simulation.

 [In a previous post](https://gpantel.github.io/analysis-method/mixent/) I discussed the measurement of lipid mixing entropy using voronoi tessellations of lipid leaflets.
 The very same definition of mixing entropy will be used here for the binary case (*E*=2),